pschatzmann/arduino-audio-tools/README.md

 #### Stream API

+Here are a couple of simple test sketches to demo different output destinations:

+- [streams-generator-serial](/examples/streams-generator-serial) Displaying generated sound on the Serial Plotter
+- [streams-generator-i2s](/examples/streams-generator-i2s) Output of generated sound on external DAC via I2S
+- [streams-generator-dac](/examples/streams-generator-dac) Output of generated sound on ESP32 internal DAC via I2S
+- [streams-generator-a2dp](/examples/streams-generator-a2dp) Output of generated sound on Bluetooth Speaker using A2DP
 - [streams-adc-serial](/examples/streams-adc-serial) Displaying input from analog microphone on the Serial Plotter

-- [streams-generator-serial](/examples/streams-generator-serial) Displaying generated sound on the Serial Plotter
-- [streams-generator-i2s_external_dac](/examples/streams-generator-i2s_external_dac) Playing generated sound on external DAC via I2S
+And some more useful examples:

-- [streams-memory_raw-i2s_external_dac](examples/streams-memory_raw-i2s_external_dac) - Play music form Flash Memory via I2S to External DAC
+- [streams-memory_raw-i2s](examples/streams-memory_raw-i2s_external_dac) - Play music form Flash Memory via I2S to External DAC
 - [streams-url_raw-serial](/examples/streams-url_raw-serial) Displaying a music file from the internet on the Serial Plotter
 - [streams-url_raw-I2S_external_dac.ino](/examples/streams-url_raw-I2S_external_dac.ino) Streaming a File from the Internet to on external DAC via I2S